 [By Samantha Ong]

-One of the most basic steps that cannot be omitted is to wash your hands thorougly before washing your face.
+One of the most basic steps that cannot be omitted is to wash your hands thoroughly before washing your face.
 If you skip this step, you aren’t really cleaning your face.
 Any dirt, oil or bacteria that was on your hands can be transferred onto your mien and that truly defeats the whole purpose of cleansing.
+In fact, constant touching is one common cause of acne.
 If you have long nails, make sure you watch out for hidden grub under them.
-This is truly one of the simplest and surprisingly oft neglected action that demands immediate attention if you too are guilty of commiting.
+This is truly one of the simplest and surprisingly oft neglected action that demands immediate attention if you too are guilty of committing.
 So remember to soap up thy hands before you lather up your facial cleanser later today!

 Wipes gone wrong

-“With soap, the harsh ingredient touches the skin but get rinsed off fairly quickly so there’s very little residue left,” explains Dr. Chua Han Boon, senior medical consultation with The Sloane Clinic “But as facial wipes are often used without rinsing, whatever that’s in there gets left on your skin at full concentration, increasing exponentially the chances of developing an allergic reaction from it.”
+“With soap, the harsh ingredient touches the skin but get rinsed off fairly quickly so there’s very little residue left,” explains Dr. Chua Han Boon, senior medical consultation with the SW1 Clinic.
+“But as facial wipes are often used without rinsing, whatever that’s in there gets left on your skin at full concentration, increasing exponentially the chances of developing an allergic reaction from it.”

 Too much or too little